M0zzi3/strava-metrics-hub/README.md

 ### 1. Configure Strava API

 1. Go to your [Strava API Settings](https://www.strava.com/settings/api).
-2. Create an application to get your `Client ID` and `Client Secret`.
+2. Create an application to get your `Client ID`, `Client Secret', and `Refresh Token`
-3. Use a tool (like Postman or a simple curl script) to perform the initial OAuth handshake and obtain your first `Refresh Token`.

 ### 2. Environment Setup